Holy Names High School (Oakland, California): Academics

-Holy Names prides itself for its rigorous academic program that reaches the standards required for college and university admission and entrance.
+Holy Names prides itself on its rigorous academic program that meets the standards required for college and university admission and entrance.
 Teachers often help students refine their academic talents and identify areas that they can strengthen and improve.
 Students engage in small group and class discussions, actively participating in their own learning.
 In addition, they can take advantage of highly competitive honors and advanced placement courses as well as the tutorial services offered through a math lab and mentor program.
 Students are actively encouraged to help each other in their journey of learning and self-realization.

 Students are required to take seven classes each year, with classes ranging from such subjects including Vocal Ensemble to Earth Science.
 Each is recommended to go beyond the minimum required classes needed to graduate in order to pursue the subjects they love.
 All students are required to take Introduction to Engineering Design (IED), a Project Lead The Way course, their freshman year.

 Accreditation and accolades

 In 1933, Holy Names High School was included on the list of accredited schools by the California Department of Education.
-Since then its accreditation has been consistently renewed.
-The school currently is accredited for the maximum term by the Western Association of Schools and Colleges (WASC).
+Since then, its accreditation has been consistently renewed.
+The school is currently accredited for the maximum term by the Western Association of Schools and Colleges (WASC).
 Holy Names has twice been recognized as an exemplary Blue Ribbon School by the Department of Education.